 There’s a lot to think about when you first purchase a trailer.
 Between choosing the right size, weight, price and storage capacity, it’s hardly surprising that most of us would never even consider the wheel bearings.
-SUNBEARING provides you professional wheel bearings.
 These small components, however, are a vital part of the trailer’s overall function and they need to be maintained.
-Without proper wheel bearing maintenance, the safety and integrity of the trailer, as well as everyone else travelling alongside you, will be compromised.
+So, without proper wheel bearing maintenance, the safety, and integrity of the trailer, as well as everyone else traveling alongside you, will be compromised.

 To start, you need to lift the wheel off the ground.
 Make sure the opposite wheel is chocked and place a jack stand under the axle of the tire you’re going to raise.
 Jack up the trailer’s axle, elevating the trailer high enough for you to easily access the wheel.